Advancing Digital Innovation to Reduce Financial Toxicity in Cancer Care and Research

 Partners

-A diverse, multi-stakeholder team of leaders in cancer care, research, digital innovation, and regulatory science – alongside patient experts – are digging into the root causes of health inequity and financial toxicity in cancer.
+A multi-stakeholder team of leaders from a wide array of disciplines in cancer care, research, digital innovation, and regulatory science – alongside patient experts – dug into the root causes of access issues and financial toxicity in cancer.
 This work will help accelerate human-centered digital innovation to solve some of the most pressing challenges facing cancer patients, providers, and researchers.

 Members also include the National Cancer Institute